ryanwestby/ryanwestby.github.io/_posts/2018-07-26-facing-hell.md

 All-in-all, the competition is about the dumbest thing I’ve ever put myself through.
 I remember thinking that there was no way I would ever do this again, and I also remember knowing that in just a few months I would be looking forward to doing it all over again the next year.

-Thanks Andy Chasteen and everyone else for putting on such a spectacle for us.
+Thanks Andy Chasteen, the owners of Horseshoe Canyon Ranch, the volunteers, and everyone else for putting on such a spectacle for us.
 I won’t forget it.

 Here's some extra pics: